 - Access to my lending library of birth and parenting books

 - On call 24/7 from 38 weeks until birth

-- 1 postnatal debrief and support appointment in your home within the first week of birth
+- Minimum of 1 postnatal debrief and support appointment in your home within the first week of birth

 We start here.